Laboratory Malpractice

 - Use of substandard materials

-When patients suffer physical, emotional, or financial harm as a result of a laboratory error, effective legal representation is often the only path to recovery.
+An estimated 60-70% of medical decisions surrounding diagnosis and treatment involve a laboratory.
+When patients suffer physical, emotional, or financial harm from a laboratory error, effective legal representation is often the only path to recovery.